kinode-dao/kinode-book/src/cookbook/writing_scripts.md

 Next, all we do is `String`ify the message body, and print it out.

 Arbitrary logic can be put below `await_next_message_body` - just like an app, you can fire-off a number of requests, choose to await their responses, handle errors, etc. just like normal.

+In this case, we send a `Response` containing the arguments passed in.
+The `Response` let's us compose `echo` with other scripts via [piping](../terminal.md#piping-and-composing-scripts).
+Not every script needs to end with a `Response`.
+It would be valid to simply `println` the `args` and terminate, but this would mean that our script has no "return value" to compose with other scripts via pipes.

 ## Publishing a Script
 Unlike processes accociated with a long-running application, which will be put into the `manifest.json`, scripts must be registered in a separate `scripts.json` file.